 17 Common SEO Technical Issues and Ways to Solve Them

 Everything about your online presence affects how the major search engines choose to rank your pages.
 That applies to the home page of your website, your blog posts, your landing pages, and even the social media posts that you set for the search engines to index.
-The goal is to use the best practices and ensure all the information you have online garners favor from Google and other prominent engines.
+The goal is to use the best practices and ensure all the information you have online garners favour from Google and other prominent engines.
 Without it, people are less likely to find out what a gem of a business you operate.

 Understanding the basics of search engine optimization is not enough.
 You also need to understand what sort of technical SEO issues can arise and what you can do about them.
 In some cases, the fixes are simple and relatively quick.
 Others are more involved and may require help from a designer or a true SEO expert.